joegreene/Spring-2014-CS-Lab--SI-/Week 8/README.md

 - [Extra Challenges](#extra-challenges)

 ### Solutions (From Last Week)
-In the usual spot (under files location).
+In the usual spot (under files location) above.
+If there are any issues with it, let me (the SI instructor) know.
+It's not necessarily a robust copy, but it serves as an example of how to scan for a decimal value, round, and so forth.

 ### Intro
 Before attempting this section, you'll want to have a steady knowledge about using booleans, flow control (if-else), logical operators, and relational operators.
 If you don't, go